stas00/google-earth-grid/README.md

 Command line arguments:

-* The expected input file uses a comma-separated CSV-format file with one line per single location:
+* The required input file is expected to be a comma-separated CSV file, where each record is a single location as follows (no header):

    ```
    Site Name,Longitude,Latitude